MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u> (under review).
 Datenvisualisierung als mehrsprachiges Vermittlungsinstrument.
 In F. Gmainer-Pranzl & A. Ender (Eds.), *Mehrsprachigkeit als Prinzip wissenschaftlichen Arbeitens*.

+<br>

+> ## 2025 / Accepted

-* <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (invited resubmission under review).
+* <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (accepted).
 Perceived varietal contact and use in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.
 In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.

-<br>

-> ## 2025 / Accepted

 * <u>Wirtz, M. A.</u>, Elspaß, S., Pickl, S., & Niehaus, K. (accepted).
 Regional and social influences on pragmatic variation. *Journal of Language Variation and Sociolinguistics* (special issue, edited by Philip C. Vergeiner).